PhotInfo/presskit/README.md

 PhotInfo app is in **costant development**, so new features will be added soon.
 Download now and stay tuned!

 ## A bit of history

+### 7.0: New UI

+A new simpler UI arrives in version 7.0: map and details views join in one; the toolbar moves to the bottom on iPhone and to the top on iPad and Mac.

 ### 6.50: Multi Edit